george-mammen/KTU-S3-Data-Structures/README.md

  Matrix :

-              ➼ Representation of the Sum of two matrices and the individual matrices in tuple form  along with the same for their transpose form
+              ➼ Representation of the Sum of two matrices and the individual matrices in tuple form
+                 along with the same for their transpose form.

  Circular Queue :